Welded

 The Franciscan University Theatre Department mainstage production presented She Stoops to Conquer to audiences in the spring of 2012.

-The Franciscan University Theatre Department mainstage production presented Hamlet to audiences in the spring of 2011.
+The Franciscan University Theatre Department mainstage production presented A Midsummer Night’s Dream to audiences in the fall of 2011.

 The Franciscan University Theatre Department mainstage production presented The Bourgeois Gentleman to audiences in the fall of 2010.